atoui-zahreddine/react-native-mapbox-turn-by-turn-navigation/docs/README.md

   }}
 />
 ```
-Please refer to the [example](example/src/App.tsx) project for more detailed usage and configuration options.
+Please refer to the [example](_media/App.tsx) project for more detailed usage and configuration options.

-## Docs

-For detailed documentation please refer to the [docs](docs/globals.md) directory.

 ## Contributing

 Contributions are welcome!
-Please see the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+Please see the [contributing guide](_media/CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](_media/LICENSE) file for details.